babblevoice/tino/README.md

 ## Goal

-Generate a website from a set of three source directories, producing complete HTML files from content, base and partial files, including item templates populated with content file values and paginated list templates, and saving to an output directory, with no config files required.
+Generate via CLI a website from a set of three source directories, producing complete HTML files from content, base and partial files, including item templates to be populated with content file values and paginated list templates, and saving to an output directory, with no config files required.
 Allow for drafts and a beta version, generate content category XML summaries and provide cache busting and live serving.

 ## Done